Michigan hit hard by deadly hepatitis A outbreak

 - Michigan has seen 22 deaths and 658 cases

 The outbreak there began in August 2016 and, after a dropoff during the winter, continued to climb last year, according to the Michigan Department of Health and Human Services.

-As of January 4, there have been 658 cases in Southeast Michigan.
+"We currently have 677 cases in Michigan and continue to see approximately 15-20 cases matching into the cluster every week," Lynn Sutfin, spokeswoman for the Michigan Department of Health and Human Services, wrote in an email.
+"The Michigan outbreak now includes 15 different county jurisdictions.
+We believe that person-to-person transmission is the primary route of infection."

-Fighting the outbreak was challenging in many jurisdictions due to a national shortage of the vaccine for hepatitis A.
+Fighting the outbreak was challenging in some jurisdictions due to a national shortage of the vaccine for hepatitis A.

-"We have a limited supply of vaccine," Michigan Department of Health and Human Services spokeswoman Angela Minicuci said in November, "so we are prioritizing delivery to high-risk populations."
+"Vaccine supply is still 'constrained,' " Sutfin wrote.
+"We continue to prioritize vaccine to the highest risk individuals that have been identified and focus our vaccination efforts in the parts of the state who are experiencing the largest number of cases."

+Vaccine supplier Merck said the shortage of pre-filled syringes, the easiest to administer, would not ease until the second quarter of 2018.
+However, vials containing 10 single doses are available.

+"The company is taking steps to continue to increase our capacity to meet demand globally in 2018," Merck spokeswoman Pamela Eisele wrote in an email.
+"We apologize for any inconvenience this supply availability may be causing."

+The only other vaccine maker, GlaxoSmithKline, said it has adult hepatitis A vaccine in prefilled syringes in stock and is "working diligently to increase our supply."
+The company is also working closely with the US Centers for Disease Control and Prevention, spokeswoman Robin Gaitens wrote in an email, to ensure that its vaccines "are directed to areas of greatest need."

-Epicenter: San Diego
+California epicenter: San Diego

-The outbreak can be traced to transient camps and illicit drug users in San Diego, officials say.
-Now, California is in the middle of the biggest person-to-person outbreak of hepatitis A since the vaccine first became available in the mid-'90s, according to the California Department of Public Health.
+In California, the outbreak can be traced to transient camps and illicit drug users in San Diego, officials say.
+Now, the state is in the middle of the biggest person-to-person outbreak of hepatitis A since the vaccine first became available in the mid-'90s, according to the California Department of Public Health.
 Though the virus has spread across the state, San Diego has seen the most deaths: 21, out of a reported 686 cases.

-Officials say movement among the homeless population has also spread the virus to Utah and possibly Arizona and Colorado.
-Cases of hepatitis A in Colorado doubled in 2017, and health officials there say they are increasing specifically among "gay, bisexual and other men who have sex with unvaccinated men."
+Officials say movement among the homeless population has also spread the virus to Utah, Arizona and Colorado.
+Cases of hepatitis A in Colorado doubled in 2017, specifically among "gay, bisexual and other men who have sex with unvaccinated men," said health officials.
+However, only one of those cases was linked to San Diego, according to Shannon Barbare of the Colorado Disease Control and Environmental Epidemiology Division, and the outbreak now appears to be over.

 Over the weekend, officials in Utah announced a new outbreak at a convenience store in Salt Lake County that can be traced to San Diego.